romrawinjp/omniverse-kit-app/README.md

 # How to Read `.usd` file

-1. from the window, click open and select (for example, my) `bento.usd` file.
+1. from the window, click file -> open and select (for example, my) `bento.usd` file.

 This will open your latest work as a `.usd` file.